Office: B19 #1006

 Ritchie is currently working on applying reinforcement learning techniques for the adaptive stress testing of the next-generation airborne collision avoidance system (ACAS X).

-Ritchie is currently pursuing a part-time Ph.D. degree at Carnegie Mellon University.
-He holds an M.S. in Aeronautics and Astronautics Engineering from Stanford University, and a B.S. in Electrical Engineering from University of Waterloo.
+Ritchie is currently pursuing his Ph.D. degree in Electrical Engineering at Carnegie Mellon University.
+He holds an M.S. degree in Aeronautics and Astronautics Engineering from Stanford University, and a B.S. degree in Electrical Engineering from University of Waterloo.